nicolairobles/DAT-NYC-37/lessons/lesson-03/readme.md

 <a name="#codealong1"></a>
 ## Codealong: Summary statistics in Pandas (30 min)

-> Instructor Note: Have students open the [starter-code](./code/starter-code/starter-code-3.ipynb).
-Solutions are available in [the solution-code](./code/solution-code/solution-code-3.ipynb).

 ### Codealong Part 1: Basic Stats-
-> Instructor Note: Review "Part 1.
-Basic Stats" of the [starter-code](./code/starter-code/starter-code-3.ipynb).

 We will begin by using pandas to calculate the same Mean, Median, Mode, Max, Min from above.